Enlightenment is the end of suffering.~ Buddha

 Tolle reminds us “The single most vital step on your journey toward enlightenment is this: learn to disidentify from your mind.”

 An awakened, enlightened mind then, is one rooted in presence and centered in truth.
-Truth is the key and presence is the pathway.

 In my own experience truth did not hit me over the head in a blinding moment of clarity.
 Disidentifying with my mind did not occur rapidly.
 It happened slowly.
 One painful step at a time.